furch/WintonKaggle/README.md

-# WintonKaggle
-# IN PROGRESS - December 5, 2016
 # Code and files for the Winton Stock Market Challenge Kaggle competition from 2015-2016.
 The predictions generated here finished "in the money," 4th out of 832 entrants (cash prize).

 # There are no sub-folders.